Allenstown in Merrimack County, New Hampshire — The American Northeast (New England)

 A bridge was built at "Buck Street,” by the 1750s.
 Natural falls were dammed to power saw and grist mills before 1767.
 The 19th c. added a water powered fulling mill for cleansing wool cloth by 1813, a bedstead shop by 1845, a spoke shop in the 1850s and twine mills.
 By the 1890s, the dams powered Charles Fisher's axe handle factory and Reuben C. Moulton's box and trunk shop.
 Then Known as East Pembroke, the area had a post office, store, blacksmith shop, houses and workers' tenements.

 Location.
-43° 9.526′ N, 71° Touch for map.
+43° 9.526′ N, 71° 24.357′ W. Marker is in Allenstown, New Hampshire, in Merrimack County.
+Marker is on Suncook Valley Highway (New Hampshire Route 28), on the right when traveling south.
 Heading south, the marker is just north of Brookside Terrace on the right and Deerfield Road (Large directional sign for Bear Brook State Park) on the left.
+Touch for map.
 Marker is in this post office area: Suncook NH 03275, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-George M. Lamiette Square (approx. 3 miles away); Suncook Village (approx. 3 miles away); Pembroke Street / Watering Trough (approx. 3.2 miles away); 1790 Milestone (approx. 4.8 miles away); Major Andrew McClary (approx. 5.7 miles away); Andrew Jackson’s Visit (approx. 6.2 miles away); On This Spot Stood the First Congregational Church (approx. 6˝ miles away); Site of Rumford Garrison No. 6 (approx. 6.6 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Bear Brook CCC Camp (approx. 1.3 miles away); Josie Langmaid (approx. 2.3 miles away); Suncook Connection Bridge (approx. 2.8 miles away); George M. Lamiette Square (approx. 3 miles away); Suncook Village (approx. 3 miles away); First Meeting House (approx. 3.1 miles away); Pembroke Street / Watering Trough (approx. 3.2 miles away); Portsmouth & Concord Railroad (approx. 4.2 miles away).
+Touch for a list and map of all markers in Allenstown.

 More about this marker.
 The Suncook River and the site of the Buck Street dam mentioned on the marker are a stone's throw to the west of the marker.

 Credits.
 This page was last revised on February 11, 2019.
-This page originally submitted on February 7, 2019, by Douglas Finney of Concord, New Hampshire, USA.
-This page has been viewed 31 times since then.
+It was originally submitted on February 7, 2019, by Douglas Finney of Concord, New Hampshire, USA.
+This page has been viewed 244 times since then and 75 times this year.
 Photos: 1, 2, 3. submitted on February 7, 2019, by Douglas Finney of Concord, New Hampshire, USA. • Bill Pfingsten was the editor who published this page.